penske-media-corp/pmc-dev/README.md

 	- [mkcert](https://github.com/FiloSottile/mkcert)
 	- Make sure that ports 80, 443, 8080 are free on your host system
 - Clone this repository
-- Docker Hub login
+- Docker Hub login (optional)
 	- There is a RO Docker Hub user in LP which should be available to all engineers.
 	- `docker login`
-- Add any host entries for the sites you want enable
+- Add any host entries for the sites you want enable to your `/etc/hosts` file or dns manager
 	- `127.0.0.1 traefik.pmcdev.local`
 	- `127.0.0.1 <theme_folder_name>.pmcdev.local`

+## Proxy Startup
-- Start the proxy and setup environment
+- Start the proxy and setup environment:
-	- `. ./dev.sh && traefik up`
+	- Run `. ./init.sh` in a terminal window
+		- This will create the traefik proxy network and start the stack defined in docker-compose
+		- Starting/Restarting traefik that any `docker-compose` command will work
-	- The traefik dashboard is at http://traefik.pmcdev.local:8080/dashboard/ or 0.0.0.0:8080
+	- The traefik dashboard is at http://traefik.pmcdev.local:8080/dashboard or http://0.0.0.0:8080/dashboard
-	- Once the traefik proxy is started you can run as many or as few projects as you want the general outline is in Proxied Sites
+	- Once started the proxy will route all traffic on specified ports using `*.pmcdev.local` domains
+* [Setup a key](https://confluence.atlassian.com/bitbucket/use-ssh-keys-in-bitbucket-pipelines-847452940.html) which you want to use for access to private repositories by setting an environment variable.
+	* This cannot have a passphrase
+	* `export PMC_CI_ENCODED_KEY=$(base64 -w 0 < my_ssh_key)`
+	* Without this key you will not be able to build any private dependencies
+	* Build the project and it's dependencies

 ##  Proxied Sites
 Each site to be proxied needs a valid configuration.
-Documentation for configuration is here: https://confluence.pmcdev.io/x/QIfJAQ
+Documentation for configuration is in  [contrib](contrib)

+### Starting a project
-To launch a configured site the general process is:
+To spin up a new site the general process is

-	- cd <theme_dir>
-	- docker-compose up -d
-	- docker-compose run -v /path/to/ssh_rsa_privkey:/root/.ssh/id_rsa --rm pipeline-build
-		- This step installs dependencies and sets up mysql db for project
-		- Only need to run when installing or updating dependencies as well as building assets
-		- @NOTE: The colon between your privkey and `/root/.ssh/id_rsa`
-		- Path to a private key with bitbucket/github access -- don't use a password protected key, it's a pain
-		- An SSH_AUTH_SOCK can also be used instead of an ssh key if you use a hardware key
-	- docker-compose run --rm pipeline-test
+* `cd <theme_dir>`
+* `docker-compose up -d`
+* Running tests
+	* `docker-compose run --rm pipeline-test` will run exactly what pipeline runs
-		- Runs tests configured specific to environment of project
+	* Runs tests configured specific to environment of project
-		- All env vars can be overriden via passing the `-e SOME_VAR=somval`
+	* All env vars can be overriden via passing the `-e VAR=val` which can be found in .env or the conf template

 ## Troubleshooting